-Evan Ratliff is an award-winning journalist and the co-founder, editor in chief, and CEO of Atavist and the Atavist Magazine.
+Evan Ratliff is an award-winning journalist and the co-founder and editor in chief of Atavist and The Atavist Magazine.
 He is currently at work on a book for Random House about the man behind the 21st century’s most elaborate international criminal cartel and the programming genius behind it, based on his 2016 Atavist Magazine serial “The Mastermind.”
 The story is also being adapted into a television series by the Russo Brothers and Skybound.
-On the side, Evan co-hosts the Longform Podcast, and is the founding story editor of Pop-Up Magazine.
+On the side, Evan co-hosts the Longform Podcast, and was the founding story editor of Pop-Up Magazine.

 The Long Version: